LoryB/Lazarus-Stopwatch/README.md

 ## Features

 Enhanced version by Lorenzo Bardi (LoryB) branched from master written by Inoussa OUEDRAOGO in 2012.<br>
-This version enhance elapsed properties allowing them to work properly while stopwatch is running.
+This version enhances elapsed properties allowing them to work properly while stopwatch is running.

 ## Installation